uk-gov-mirror/ministryofjustice.c100-application/README.md

 * `RAILS_ENV=test bundle exec rails db:migrate`
 * `RAILS_ENV=test bundle exec rake`

+## Cucumber features

+The features can be run manually (these are not part of the default rake task) in any of these forms:

+* `bundle exec cucumber features`
+* `bundle exec cucumber features/screener.feature`
+* `bundle exec cucumber features/screener.feature -t @happy_path`
+* `bundle exec cucumber features/screener.feature -t @unhappy_path`

+By default features will run against the URL defined in `EXTERNAL_URL` (check your local `.env` file) which should be the URL where your local rails server is accessible and running.

+If you want to point the features to another server (WARNING: NEVER PRODUCTION!) without editing your local `.env` file, then just pass the value when calling cucumber:

+* `EXTERNAL_URL=http://server.com bundle exec cucumber features`

 ## Mutation testing

 This project uses extensive mutation coverage, which makes the (mutation) tests take a long time to run, and can end up with the CI killing the build due to excessive job work time.